SciberWolf/BananaLog/README.md

 Due to the change in the expedition requirment to use the form for entries, use the details in the log to fill out the form.

+6. Add any missing info into the form (lagrange clouds for example cant be scanned).

 Currently the systems NSP details are still placed on the computers clipboard in the same format as the edpedition spreadsheet if you wish to maintain a backup record of your discoveries.

 ## Buttons: